Rules and Guidance

-The Investment Supervision and Policy Division supervises its licensees by conducting regular desk based off-site monitoring supplemented by periodic on-site compliance visits.
+The Investment, Fiduciary and Pension Division supervises its licensees by conducting regular desk based off-site monitoring supplemented by periodic on-site compliance visits.

 Desk Based Monitoring

-Licensees are required to comply with the Licensees (Conduct of Business) Rules, 2014 and the notifications stipulated therein.
-In addition Licensees are required to comply with the Licensees (Capital Adequacy) Rules 2010.
+Licensees are required to comply with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the notifications stipulated therein.
+In addition Licensees are required to comply with the Licensees (Capital Adequacy) Rules and Guidance, 2021.

 Some of the more common changes requiring notification are listed below:

 A licensee must notify the Commission of a change of its registered or equivalent name and of a change to its registered address or principal place of business.